cryptohackathon/MINI-FE/README.md

 ### Applications to Private Grading
 We show the practicality of our systems by presenting a demo application to online Hackatons.
 In an online Hackaton there are N Judges who have to assign a grade to each Hackaton's candidate.
-Each judge encodes his/her grade for the candidate in a MINI-FE ciphertext, where the grade is an integer from 0 to 2 (our system can be easily extended to allow larger ranges), with 0 being reject, 1 borderline, 2 accept.
+Each judge encodes his/her grade for each candidate in a MINI-FE ciphertext, where the grade is an integer from 0 to 2 (our system can be easily extended to allow larger ranges), with 0 being reject, 1 borderline, 2 accept.

-From each Judge's ciphertext the average grade for the candidate can be computed.
-Each ciphertext individually does not reveal the grade the Judge assigned to the candidate so the Judge's privacy is preserved.
+From all ciphertexts the average grade for each candidate can be computed.
+Each ciphertext individually does not reveal the grade the Judge assigned to a candidate so the Judge's privacy is preserved.

 The demo also allows to perform Decisions by Unanimity and "Dead or Alive" (or Accept/Reject) Decisions.
 In the first case the candidate's project gets accepted if all Judges cast YES and in the latter case the project gets accepted if at least one Judges cast YES.
 ### Verifiability